hanzoai/ROCm/docs/preview/index.md

 The documentation includes:

-- [ROCm 7.0 Beta release notes](release.rst) with feature details and support matrix
+- [ROCm 7.0 RC1 release notes](release.rst) with feature details and support matrix
-- [Installation instructions](install/index.rst) for the ROCm 7.0 Beta and the Instinct Driver
+- [Installation instructions](install/index.rst) for the ROCm 7.0 RC1 and the Instinct Driver